791747hnlhymt/791747hnlhymt/README.md

 # 💫About Me :
-"Hello my name is Aiden!
+Hello my name is Aiden!
 I am a passionate student programmer currently attending high school soon to be senior.
 My journey in programming has been fueled by a desire to learn more and faceing new challenges.
 I am costently learning almost evrey day on how to improve my self as a programmer.I have been programming for over two and a half years, gaining expertise in a range of languages including HTML, CSS, JavaScript, Python, C++, Java, and Kotlin.
 My experience spans a variety of fields, from 2D game development and web development to robotics and data science, providing me with a well-rounded skill set in both software and hardware-related projects.

 # 💻Tech Stack